nicm42/100-days-of-code/log2.md

 Day 73: 21st April 2020
 Progress: Did today's Conquering Responsive Layouts.
 Then watched part 1 of Kevin's video series on pseudo elements.

-Thoughts: THe flex stuff was all things I knew.
+Thoughts: The flex stuff was all things I knew.
 It was good to have the pseudo elements basics explained.

+Link to work: None

+Day 74: 22nd April 2020
+Progress: Watched part 2 of Kevin's video series on pseudo elements and a video about Emmet.

+Thoughts: Emmet is really useful.
+And psuedo elements are really cool, you can do so much with them.

+Link to work: None

+Day 75: 23rd April 2020
+Progress: Did today's Conquering Responsive Layouts.
+Then watched part 3 of Kevin's video series on pseudo elements, and a video on CSS transitions.

+Thoughts: Today's was some very simple Flex.
+I really need to practice some pseudo-elements.
+Now I understand transitions a bit more - I also need to practice them.

 Link to work: None